Rajpratik71/eucalyptus-wiki/QA-Next.md

 #### Brain dump of ideas/wishes/hopes/desires (in priority order)
 1. Reduce time to get from 0-running setup
  * When machines are freed rekickstart them with CentOS so that they are ready to roll (saves us ~12m)
- * Don't do  lv_extend/resize2fs during BUILD, set the kickstart default volume size to 200G (saves us ~3m)
+ * DONE - Don't do  lv_extend/resize2fs during BUILD, set the kickstart default volume size to 200G (saves us ~3m)
  * Any package installations need to be pushed to kickstart
 2. Fix configuration test units to be faster
  * pre_test_setup has a 2 minute sleep "for stabilization"